The Hybrid Reality

 Not in insurance.

-In fact, not in any environment where somebody, with the ability to shut you down, can show up and ask you to prove exactly what changed, who approved it, how it was tested, and why it was safe to release.
+Not in any environment where someone with actual authority can show up and ask you to prove exactly what changed, who approved it, how it was tested, what evidence exists, and why the release was safe.

-Furthermore, hybrid delivery keeps expanding because reality keeps winning.
+Hybrid delivery keeps expanding because reality keeps winning.
 Governance, documentation, evidence, integrated testing, and release control are not side quests.
-They are part of the reality on the ground.
-So, they need to be part of the operating model.
+They are part of the ground truth.
+They need to be part of the operating model.

-- Financial Services firms widely use agile, but almost always within a hybrid governance model //source
+- Financial Services firms widely use agile, but usually inside a hybrid governance model source

-That all results in a few things that people RARELY say out loud:
+That reality creates a few truths people rarely say out loud.

 Regulators do not care about your sprint velocity